-In the single action Only guns, (SAO) the hammer must be cocked before the gun can be fired.
+In the single-action, Only guns, (SAO) the hammer must be cocked before the gun can be fired.
 If you try pulling the trigger without cocking the gun, nothing happens.
-Other than those that carry 1911 style guns as I described above, these are not usually used for carry.
+Other than those that carry 1911-style guns as I described above, these are not usually used for carrying.

 Single/double action guns: (SA/DA) This style of action combines both of the above.
 The gun can be fired with or without being cocked though in the cocked position, the trigger is much lighter and does not require as strong of a pull to fire.

 Here, the revolver and the semi-automatic behave differently.

 With a revolver, after a shot is fired, whether the gun is cocked or not, the hammer remains down and the next pull of the trigger is double action unless you cock it again.

 The semi-automatic is just the opposite.
 When the gun is fired, the slide coming back cocks the hammer so subsequent shots are single action with it automatically cocking itself each time.
 Since the trigger is much lighter when it is cocked more care must be taken to prevent an accidental discharge.
 Some inexperienced shooters have been known to empty the gun when they are trying to only shoot one round as they don’t realize that with the recoil and the more sensitive trigger they keep pulling the trigger.

 Many people carry this action handgun because it is more versatile.
 If you need a more precise shot and have the time, you can cock the gun, get a precise aim, and shoot more accurately with the lighter trigger pull, but it can still operate in double action if needed quickly.
 The major disadvantage is that you need to learn to shoot with two entirely different trigger pulls on the same gun.